-To feed/load each population with the corresponding composing compound, in particular population i and ii, we defined artificial loading events/reactions as “* → c”, where * stands for void in the initial grid and c stands for loaded particle which can be gas, moisture or lithium depending on the population of interest.
-For this artificial loading reaction, the run time of TPC-kMC is arbitrary as it’s not a real reaction and the number of loaded particle pi over time t can be related to the corresponding artificial rate (ki) as pi=ki×t.
+To allocate each population with the corresponding composing compound, in particular population i and ii, we defined artificial allocation events/reactions as “* → c”, where * stands for void in the initial grid and c stands for loaded particle which can be gas, moisture or lithium depending on the population of interest.
+For this artificial allocation reaction, the run time of TPC-kMC is arbitrary as it’s not a real reaction and the number of loaded particles pi over time t can be related to the corresponding artificial rate (ki) as pi=ki×t.
 For population ii, pi can be determined for each composing compound of gas as pi = Nii×xi, where xi is the given mole fraction of each compound and Nii=2,936,012 reflects the total number of particles that can be accommodated in this population.
 For population i, i.e., adsorbent, the same relationship can be used to related the number of loaded particles to the corresponding rate constant as used in population ii.
 In this population, the number of loaded adsorbent particles (pi) reflects the size of adsorbent included in simulation as pi = Ni×xF where xF is the percentage of zone ii filled and implies the size of adsorbent when xF=1 is the largest adsorbent size that can be considered which accommodates Ni=1,048,576 particles.
-The loaded grid is then used as initial configuration in TPC-kMC simulations.Datasets
+The loaded grid is then used as initial configuration in TPC-kMC simulations.
+For each considered dataset, related reactions in process network were enabled and the calculations were performed for a total operating period of 24 hours.

+Datasets

-The gas capture concerning single wet gases as well as mixed gases are considered.
-The gas capture concerning mixed gases include (i) similar to raw natural gas, (ii) similar to pre-treated natural gas, (iii) similar to post combustion flue gas, (iv) similar to biogas as well as (v) greenhouse gas polluted air.
-[14]
+The gas capture concerning single gases as well as mixed gases are considered as listed in Table 1.
+The single constitute gases include CO2, O2, N2, and H2.
+The gas capture concerning mixed gases include raw and pre-treated natural gas, post combustion flue gas, biogas as well as greenhouse gas polluted air.
+For single and mixture gas datasets, addition of up to 25 % mole fraction of moisture (corresponding to a relative humidity (RH) of ≈ 80 % as RH (%) = 3.1995 × x (%) - 8×10-5) in gas mixture is analyzed.
+The mixed gases can reflect the processable gas concentrations by this capturing method.
+Available single gas studies addressing lithium reaction and selected gases in presence of moisture are noted here to verify simulation results [14].
+However, there’s no experimental data available for mixture gas simulations to be compared to.

 Table 1.
 Considered single and mixture gas data